-We have audited the financial statements of La Covadonga Limited (the "Entity"), which comprise the statements of financial position as of December 31, 2022 and 2021, and the statements of Losses statements of changes in Partners' equity and statements of cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of La Covadonga Limited (the "Entity"), which comprise the statements of financial position as of December 31, 2023 and 2022, and the statements of profit or loss and other comprehensive income, statements of changes in Partners' equity and statements of cash flows for the years then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as of December 31, 2022 and 2021, its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS"), issued by the International Accounting Standards Board ("IASB").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as of December 31, 2023 and 2022, its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS"), issued by the International Accounting Standards Board ("IASB").